1993 Russian constitutional crisis: End of the first constitutional period

-On 12 December, Yeltsin managed to push through his new constitution, creating a strong presidency and giving the president sweeping powers to issue decrees.

-However, the parliament elected on the same day (with a turnout of about 53%) delivered a stunning rebuke to his neoliberal economic program.
+On 12 December, Yeltsin managed to push through his new constitution, creating a strong presidency and giving the president sweeping powers to issue decrees; however, the parliament elected on the same day (with a turnout of about 53%) delivered a stunning rebuke to his neoliberal economic program.
 Candidates identified with Yeltsin's economic policies were overwhelmed by a huge protest vote, the bulk of which was divided between the Communists (who mostly drew their support from industrial workers, out-of-work bureaucrats, some professionals, and pensioners) and the ultra-nationalists (who drew their support from disaffected elements of the lower middle classes).
 Unexpectedly, the most surprising insurgent group proved to be the ultranationalist Liberal Democratic Party led by Vladimir Zhirinovsky.
 It gained 23% of the vote while the Gaidar-led Russia's Choice received 15.5% and the Communist Party of the Russian Federation, 12.4%.
 Zhirinovsky alarmed many observers abroad with his neo-fascist and chauvinist declarations.
 Nevertheless, the referendum marked the end of the constitutional period defined by the constitution adopted by the Russian SFSR in 1978, which was amended many times while Russia was a part of Mikhail Gorbachev's Soviet Union.
-Although Russia would emerge as a dual presidential-parliamentary system in theory, substantial power would rest in the president's hands.
-Russia now has a prime minister who heads a cabinet and directs the administration, but despite officially following a semi-presidential constitutional model, the system is effectively an example of president-parliamentary presidentialism, because the prime minister is appointed, and in effect freely dismissed, by the president.
+Although Russia would emerge as a dual presidential–parliamentary system in theory, substantial power would rest in the president's hands.
+Russia now had a prime minister who heads a cabinet and directs the administration.
+Despite officially following a semi-presidential constitutional model, the system was effectively an example of president–parliamentary presidentialism because the prime minister is appointed and in effect freely dismissed by the president.